These are the SURPAS bylaws for 2018. Download here.

 Section 1: General

-A. The Treasurer shall maintain all financial records and distribute the budget proposal and budget among the Leadership Team and the Council.
+A. The Treasurer shall maintain all financial records and distribute the budget proposal and budget among the Leadership Team and the Council (Article III Section 6B).

-B. Any Council member may request insight into financial documentation by approaching the Co-Chairs.
+B. Any Council member may request insight into financial documentation by approaching the Co-Chairs or Treasurer.

 Section 2: SURPAS Operating Budget

 A. No funds shall be expended, encumbered, or otherwise disbursed by SURPAS other than in accordance with the procedures for the authorization of expenditures or investments contained in these Bylaws.

 B. All funds expended by SURPAS shall be used for the basic operating expenses of SURPAS, or for programs initiated by and under the control of SURPAS and its agencies (including SPIF and requests from the Office of Postdoctoral Affairs).